playcanvas/developer.playcanvas.com/content/en/tutorials/real-time-multiplayer-colyseus.md

 # Creating the Server

-We will be making a basic server for keeping player states.
+We will be making a basic server, hosted locally on your computer for keeping player states.
 Changes will be synchronized with clients accordingly.

 To create a fresh new Colyseus server, run the following from your command-line: